 A great deal of expense can be saved if small areas of the greenhouse can be heated.
 This can be accomplished in several ways, one of which is to partition part of the greenhouse and install heating in it.
 This section can be used as an intensive propagation section.
 If a small cabinet is made, air heating cables can be installed.
 These are specially designed and can be connected to a thermostat to provide automatic running.

 Electric propagators are available in many sizes and these, too, are an ideal form of confined heating.
-Usually these propagators are made from easily cleaned fibreglass and the heating is supplied by a length of heating cable which in turn is connected to a control box and thermostat.
+Usually, these propagators are made from easily cleaned fiberglass and the heating is supplied by a length of heating cable which in turn is connected to a control box and thermostat.
 High temperatures of 65-80°F (18-27°C) can be maintained easily and economically.

 References have been made in this article to thermostats.
 The inexpensive types are suitable for loads from 1200 to 2000 watts.
 They can be regulated to control temperatures between 35 and 75°F (2-24°C).
-These are hand operated models and are usually accurate to within 4-6°F. The rod types are more expensive but very much more accurate.
-Usually there is only a differential of 1°F. These models are capable of controlling loads up to 4000 watts.
-The temperature range is usually wider, 30-90°F. A thermostat must be used with any form of electric heating so that the equipment can be left unattended and running costs kept to a minimum.
+These are hand-operated models and are usually accurate to within 4-6°F. The rod types are more expensive but very much more accurate.
+Usually, there is only a differential of 1°F. These models are capable of controlling loads up to 4000 watts.
+The temperature range is usually wider, 30-90°F. A thermostat must be used with some form of electric heating so that the equipment can be left unattended and running costs kept to a minimum.

-With the advent of central heating it is possible for the gardener to make use of the domestic supply if a lean-to greenhouse is purchased.
+With the advent of central heating, it is possible for the gardener to make use of the domestic supply if a lean-to greenhouse is purchased.
 The greenhouse can be placed against a warm sunny wall of the house and a radiator or two can be taken into the greenhouse from the domestic supply.
-It will be necessary to damp down the greenhouse floor frequently if the floor of the greenhouse is concrete.
-Central heating is a dry type of heat and a humid atmosphere must be provided to ensure a good growing condition for the contents.
-The garden frame is less effective than the greenhouse, but it can still be most useful and occupies less space and is considerably less expensive both to buy in the first place and to run.
+It will be necessary to dampen down the greenhouse floor frequently if the floor of the greenhouse is concrete.
+Central heating is a dry type of heat and a humid atmosphere must be provided to ensure good growing conditions for the contents.
+The garden frame is less effective than the greenhouse, but it can still be most useful and occupies less space, and is considerably less expensive both to buy in the first place and to run.

-The protection which frames afford seeds and plants can be put to good use in several ways.
-A frame can be a safe harbour for tender plants during the wetter and colder winter months.
-Such shelter encourages quicker and earlier growth enabling the gardener to force certain crops out of season.
+A frame can be a safe harbor for tender plants during the wetter and colder winter months.
+The shelter encourages quicker and earlier growth enabling the gardener to force certain crops out of season.
 Plants raised in the warmth of a greenhouse and intended for outdoor planting need to be inured gradually to more robust conditions and must, therefore, spend a little time in a frame where, by gradually admitting more air, cooler conditions obtain.
 This process is known as hardening off.

-Heating frames Frames are usually unheated but with the advent of safe electric warming cables it is quite easy to convert an unheated frame.
+Frames are usually unheated but with the advent of safe electric warming cables, it is quite easy to convert an unheated frame.
 The use of warmth in this way extends the versatility of the frame considerably and converts it into a miniature greenhouse.

 The frame should be positioned on well-drained ground, never where water tends to lie.
 If it is to be used without a greenhouse and is to be heated, it is advisable to site it close to the electricity supply to minimize installation costs.
 Many of the modern frame designs are attractive and do not look unsightly placed close to the dwelling house.

 The soil and site for the frame need careful preparation.
 The area should be excavated to about 30-40cm (12-16in) deep and a 7-10cm (3-4in) layer of small rubble and weathered cinders incorporated.
 If the sub-soil is heavy, it should be broken up well beforehand with a fork.
-The remainder of the site should be refilled with a specially prepared compost.
+The remainder of the site should be refilled with specially prepared compost.
 The various John Innes formulae are the best and can be made up at home or purchased ready mixed.
 The formula to be used will depend on whether the frame is required for seed raising or for the cultivation of plants to maturity.
-In a small frame it is a good idea to use seed boxes, pots or pans for the seed raising and to grow plants to maturity directly in the prepared frame.
+In a small frame, it is a good idea to use seedboxes, pots, or pans for seed raising and to grow plants to maturity directly in the prepared frame.

 Cuttings can be raised in a frame to provide a wide variety of flowers.
 Good examples are chrysanthemums and dahlias.
 Chrysanthemum cuttings will be available from February until late April, depending on whether the frame is heated or not.
 Dahlia tubers boxed up in late March will also produce abundant cuttings.
 Protection from frost is necessary and a heated frame is better for this type of work.